veertuinc/anka-docs/_partials/intel/Getting Started/_aws-ec2-mac-prep-steps.md

   Allows you to set the registry IP address and domain in the `/etc/hosts` file.

   - Optional
-  - Use 1: if your corporate registry doesn't have a public domain name, but does have a public IP
+  - Use 1: if your corporate registry doesn't have a public domain name, but does have a public IP.
-  - Use 2: if you want the EC2 mac mini to pull from a second registry that's hosted on EC2 instead of a local corporate one (AWS -> AWS is much faster)
+  - Use 2: if you want the EC2 mac mini to pull from a second registry that's hosted on EC2 instead of a local corporate one (AWS -> AWS is much faster).

   ##### ANKA_LICENSE

   If not already licensed, the cloud-connect service will license Anka using this ENV's value.

   - Optional
-  - Only used with Community AMI
+  - Only used with Community AMI.
-  - Only available in >= 2.5.4 AMIs
+  - Only available in >= 2.5.4 AMIs.
   - You can also update invalid/expired licenses with this.

   ##### ANKA_USE_PUBLIC_IP